 Like Anaheim, Los Angeles experiences peak tourism and sweltering heat during the summer months.
 Anyone traveling to LA in the summer should prepare for high hotel prices, uncomfortable smog, and long lines at the top tourist destinations.

-For a more manageable trip to LA, it’s a good idea to visit the city during the fall or spring.
+For a more manageable trip to LA, visit during the fall or spring.
 Both of these seasons experience fewer crowds, less smog, and comfortably warm temperatures.

-Not sure where to stay while in the City of Angels?
+Are you unsure where to stay in the City of Angels?
 No worries.
-We’ve got you covered with this blog post on LA’s best neighborhoods.
+This blog post covers LA’s best neighborhoods.

 When To Visit San Francisco